FinanceFluency

 The accounting treatment changes from equity method to full consolidation.
 You now consolidate 100% of the subsidiary's assets, liabilities, revenue, and expenses.
 You record Goodwill for the premium paid, and you create a Minority Interest line for the 40% you still don't own.
 This is a step acquisition and it's quite complex — you'd typically revalue the previously held 30% stake to fair value and recognise a gain or loss.

-Minority Interest is ADDED to get to EV (because you're consolidating 100% of operations).
-The Equity Method Investment is NOT added to EV (because you're NOT consolidating the associate's operations).
+Minority Interest is ADDED to get to Enterprise Value (because you're consolidating 100% of operations).
+The Equity Method Investment is NOT added to Enterprise Value (because you're NOT consolidating the associate's operations).
 They're opposite treatments for opposite situations.